mrosata/micro-stream/README.md

 ##### **Example #1**:
 Let us setup a stream from all clicks on the HTML `"body"` element.
 Whenever there are subscribers to the stream, then it will "map" all DOM click events through any ops mapped to the stream (*"ops" === "functions"*).
 If there are no subscribers, then the events passed to `clickStream` are never applied to any ops.
 Rembemer, streams are lazy that way.

 After subscribing, optional filters can be added (The `filter` method stops unwanted values from continuing downstream.
-Using `filter` without an explicit filter op will stop `"undefined"` values by default).
+Using `filter` without an explicit filter op will stop `"undefined"` and `null` values by default).
 Below we'll collect the `event.pageX` value from each click, partially apply those values to a function that will multiply 3 numbers, if the number is over 5million, the app will throw an error and we'll fix that error using `.trap`.
 Take a look!

 ```javascript
 // Let's use the logger from above!